Dreaming of heading off on a Perth to Broome road trip – one of the most amazing road trips in the whole of Australia?

 Day 8: Coral Bay – Exmouth

-There are also many beautiful beaches round the area, so after your manta ray tour relax on the beaches before heading up to Exmouth.
-Exmouth is 1.5 hours driving north from Coral Bay.
+There are also many beautiful beaches around the area, so after your manta ray tour relax on the beaches before heading up to Exmouth.
+Exmouth is 1.5 hours drive north from Coral Bay.

 You can also swim with whale sharks at Exmouth if you didn’t get the chance in Coral Bay.

-Where to stay overnight in Exmouth: There is accomodation near Cape Range National Park and the nearby beaches.
+Where to stay overnight in Exmouth: There is accommodation near Cape Range National Park and the nearby beaches.

 Day 9: Exmouth – Cape Range National Park

-Turquoise Bay is one of the most beautiful beaches in the whole of Western Australia, and you can even spot turtles and stingray here whilst you are snorkelling.
+Turquoise Bay is one of the most beautiful beaches in the whole of Western Australia, and you can even spot turtles and stingrays here whilst you are snorkelling.

 If you happen to be around Exmouth from November to March, this is the turtle nesting season!
 This can be such an incredible sight to witness (although please do not disturb the turtles).